 Carlsbad, New Mexico

-Arizona and New Mexico offer a lot of different options for a road trip, but a good place to start is the area around Carlsbad, New Mexico.
+Arizona and New Mexico offer many options for a road trip, but an excellent place to start is the area around Carlsbad, New Mexico.
 This is a great place to get a feel for the region and see some truly unique landscapes.
-Carlsbad Caverns’ largest room is the world’s third largest cavern chamber and is a must-see.
-There are several other caves in the area to explore as well, including a beautiful Lechuguilla Cave which is known for its rare geological formations.
+Carlsbad Caverns’ largest room is the world’s third-largest cavern chamber and is a must-see.
+There are several other caves to explore, including a beautiful Lechuguilla Cave, known for its rare geological formations.

 White Sands, New Mexico

-One of the most incredible natural landscapes in all of North America is a place called White Sands National Park.
-This area is a massive white gypsum sand dune field and has several trails and boardwalks through its beautiful landscape, scenic drives, backcountry camping, and sand dune sledding.
+One of the most incredible natural landscapes in North America is White Sands National Park.
+This area is a massive white gypsum sand dune field with several trails and boardwalks through its beautiful landscape, scenic drives, backcountry camping, and dune sledding.
 The park offers a variety of ranger-led activities as well.
-If you want to dig a little deeper into the history and culture of the area, the nearby town of Alamogordo offers a lot of interesting things to see and do.
+If you want to dig a little deeper into the history and culture of the area, the nearby town of Alamogordo offers a lot of exciting things to see and do.

 Tucson, Arizona

-After a couple days around Carlsbad and White sands, drive a few hours southwest to Tucson.
-Just a few miles outside of town, you’ll find a little gem called Saguaro National Park, home to the most iconic cacti of the desert landscape!
-On a side note, the cactus forests are a great place to go bird watching—if you’re lucky you might spot a roadrunner or a gambles quail!
-Anyone looking for an escape from desert southwest should head over the unexpected oasis at Biosphere 2.
+After a couple of days around Carlsbad and White sands, drive a few hours southwest to Tucson.
+Just a few miles outside of town, you’ll find a gem called Saguaro National Park, home to the most iconic cacti of the desert landscape!
+On a side note, the cactus forests are a great place to go bird watching—if you’re lucky, you might spot a roadrunner or a gambles quail!
+Finally, anyone looking to escape from the southwestern desert should head over to the unexpected oasis at Biosphere 2.

 Phoenix, Arizona

-This city sits in a broad valley surrounded by mountains and tons of hiking options; the views of the Valley of the Sun from the top of Camelback Mountain are a sight to behold!
-Also, a little out of town is a great old gold mining ghost town called Goldfield Ghost Town that’s a great place to visit to catch a glimpse of the old wild west.
-Another interesting attraction in phoenix’s the Mystery Castle, which was a little girl’s dream castle brought to life by her father in the 1930s.
+This city sits in a broad valley surrounded by mountains and many hiking options; the views of the Valley of the Sun from the top of Camelback Mountain are a sight to behold!
+Also, a little out of town is an excellent old gold mining ghost town called Goldfield Ghost Town that’s a great place to visit to catch a glimpse of the old wild west.
+Another intriguing attraction is phoenix’s Mystery Castle, a little girl’s dream castle brought to life by her father in the 1930s.

 Albuquerque, New Mexico

-Halfway between Phoenix and Albuquerque is the petrified national forest, which is a unique stop featuring fossilized trees.
-Albuquerque is a charming little town with a lot of excellent restaurants, museums and hiking!
+Halfway between Phoenix and Albuquerque is the petrified national forest, a unique stop featuring fossilized trees.
+Albuquerque is a charming little town with plenty of excellent restaurants, museums, and hiking!
 There’s a small mountain range called Sandia Peak with stunning views and a restaurant if you want to stay and enjoy the scenery.

 Santa Fe, New Mexico

-New Mexico is a state of diverse landscapes and cultures, a place where you can explore a mountain range one day and a desert the next.
+New Mexico has diverse landscapes and cultures where you can explore a mountain range one day and a desert the next.
 There’s no better way to experience this than by taking a road trip.

 Palo Duro Canyon, Texas

-Finally, a few hours east brings you to a small city called Amarillo, a good place to stop for the night.
-This is a small town famous for Cadillac Ranch and nearby Palo Duro Canyon, the Grand Canyon of Texas.
+Finally, a few hours east brings you to a small city called Amarillo, an unexpectedly good place to stop for the night.
+This small town is famous for Cadillac Ranch and Palo Duro Canyon, the Grand Canyon of Texas.
 Spend a day hiking in the park or visit the largest museum in Texas, Panhandle-Plains Historical Museum, and explore the cultural and ethnological history of the plains region.

 Sample 2-week Itinerary

-There’s so much to explore in each of these, so I recommend planning a trip that is at least 8-10 days.
-To really appreciate everything on this list, you’ll need 14 or more days.
-If you have the time, I recommend this 2-week action packed itinerary.
+There’s so much to explore in each of these, so I recommend planning a trip for at least 8-10 days.
+You’ll need 14 or more days to appreciate everything on this list.
+If you have the time, I recommend this 2-week action-packed Itinerary.

 Day 1